 Race leader Alex Thomson was being chased hard today by his French foiling rivals.
 The British skipper has 85 miles in hand over second placed Jean Le Cam and 120 miles on the hard driving Thomas Ruyant.

 He will likely slow down entering the Doldrums tomorrow, Tuesday morning.
-Weather modelling predicts a smooth passage for Thomson, but the five times Vendée Globe racer maintains low expectations, “They look lovely…for the Doldrums, but you know what happens there.
+Weather modeling predicts a smooth passage for Thomson, but the five-times Vendée Globe racer maintains low expectations, “They look lovely…for the Doldrums, but you know what happens there.
 You get stuck.
 It is like a little game, they entice you in and tell you it is going to be alright and then….they trap you, like Charal in the Jacques Vabre last year.
 I am not going to be fooled.
 I expect the worst and anything less will be a bonus.” said Thomson this morning on a video call.

 Jérémie Beyou Will Restart Tuesday